mtumilowicz/rust-rocket-workshop/README.txt

                 ...
             } // converts specific errors to GatewayError
             ```
-* dot
-    * The unary `*` operator is used to access the value pointed to by a reference.
-As we’ve
-      seen, Rust automatically follows references when you use the . operator to access a
-      field or method, so the * operator is necessary only when we want to read or write the
-      entire value that the reference points to.
 * auto converting
     * `&String => &str`
     * `&Vec<i32> => &[i32]`